-Sage Oak Charter Schools will adhere to the provisions of the McKinney-Vento Homeless Assistance Act and ensure that each child of a homeless individual and each homeless youth has equal access to the same free, appropriate public education as provided to other children and youths in accordance with applicable law.
+Sage Oak Charter Schools is committed to upholding the provisions of the McKinney-Vento Homeless Assistance Act.
+In accordance with this law we will ensure that each child experiencing homelessness equal access to the same public education provided to other students.
+Homeless children and youth are fully included in Sage Oak's educational programs.